UQ-RCC/pitschi-docs/faq-uqrdmcollection.md

 - Add pitschi@uq.edu.au as a collaborator in the Q-collection.
 - Please send the **UQRDM collection ID** to cmm-support@uq.edu.au.

+If you dont know where to find your collection ID, please click on **details**
 <details>

 ### Where to find the UQRDM collection ID?
-Please follow the instructions to rename your UQRDM collection.
+Please follow the instructions to find your UQRDM collection ID.

 1. Please click on the following link to login into your UQRDM collection with your UQ credentials. http://rdm.uq.edu.au/